chris1111/Icnspack-Builder/README.md

 - Windows.png
 - Tool.png
 - Shell.png
+- Background.png

+- Background.png must be 3840x2160 in 144 pixels this is for 1080p
 - Selector.png must be 80x80 in 144 pixels
 - Selected.png must be 288x288 in 144 pixels
 - All the others must be 256x256 in 144 pixels